Southeast Shelf Transition: Ecology

 The biota of the bioregion is dominated by warm temperate species characteristic of the Central Eastern Province, with a smaller number of cool-temperate species from the Bass Strait Shelf and Tasmanian provinces, and a few tropical species from the Northeast Shelf Province.
-There is a major disjunction of species' ranges at Cape Howe, which marks the southernmost range of several warm water species and the northern extent of several coold temperate species.
+There is a major disjunction of species' ranges at Cape Howe, which marks the southernmost range of several warm water species and the northern extent of several cold temperate species.